-Why Parenting With Adult ADHD Feels Exhausting and How to Cope
+Why Parenting With Adult ADHD in Cincinnati Feels Exhausting and How to Cope

 After her twins threw an epic tantrum, Julie sat down, head in hand: Other parents seem to handle this—why does it drain me so much?
 When she saw her ADHD therapist the next day, she felt validated knowing that feeling tired isn’t a character flaw.
 The reality was that parenting taxes the very brain systems ADHD already struggles with: executive functioning.
-This blog explains how executive functioning impacts parenting and how to cope.
+This blog explains how executive functioning impacts parenting and how to cope through therapist-approved strategies, ADHD testing, and ADHD-informed counseling.

 What is Executive Functioning?